chinesepowered/aleo/README.md

 - **Blockchain**: Aleo (privacy-focused L1 blockchain)
 - **Smart Contract**: Written in Leo programming language
 - **Frontend**: React.js with Tailwind CSS
-- **Wallet Integration**: Compatible with major Aleo wallets
 - **Zero-Knowledge Proofs**: For private-yet-verifiable donations

 ## 📋 How It Works

-1. **Connect Wallet**: User connects their Aleo wallet to the application
+1. **Wallet**: Ensure wallet has enough ALEO to execute transactions
 2. **Select Charity**: Browse and select from verified charitable organizations
 3. **Make Donation**: Send funds privately through an Aleo transaction
 4. **Receive Receipt**: Get a cryptographic receipt stored in your wallet